 Diving deeper into the theme of music, there is another name that was commonly used, a different term of endearment which also sprang from the harvest activities – the ‘Singing Moon’.
 Having done a little research into this, it seems likely that the “singing” is connected to songs sung by people celebrating when the autumn harvest was finished and celebrations began or perhaps as they worked in the fields to bring in the crops.

-But what does this moon mean to us now?
+But what does the harvest moon mean to us now?

 Now that the majority of us are gathering our food under the blinking strip lights of a supermarket.
 The majority of farmers can floodlight their fields like a football pitch.
 We live differently now, most of us are privileged enough to have all the light we need readily available.
 Yet despite this, our connection to this moon continues – we sing songs, write poems, seek it’s company, take photographs, name candles after it (okay maybe that’s just me).
 I believe that nurturing our connection to seasonal markers such as these bring us closer to the cycles of nature, keeping us in tune with the comforting rhythms of the universe.
 When we humans find meaning, we find a way of attaching, a way of caring.

 Even by just observing the sight of the Harvest Moon, acknowledging the stories and history, we forge a deeper relationship with the season and with the natural world.
 In turn we strengthen our sense of peace and belonging, growing our feeling of rootedness in the natural networks we live within.